lal3lu03/PockNet/README.md

 conda activate pocknet_env
 ```

-The environment installs PyTorch 2.4 with CUDA 12.1 support, Lightning 2.5,
+The environment installs PyTorch 2.6 with CUDA 12.4 support, PyTorch Lightning 2.5,
 Hydra tooling, Biopython/DSSP for structural features, and the ESM2 model via
 pip (`fair-esm`).

-If you require a different CUDA toolkit version, adjust the `pytorch-cuda`
+If you require a different CUDA toolkit version, install the matching PyTorch
-entry in `environment.yaml` accordingly or install PyTorch by following the
-official instructions before running `pip install -r` for the remaining
+build by following the official instructions before running `pip install -r`
-packages.
+for the remaining packages.

 ---